 Library Services for Faculty

 This is a summary of the library services that are offered to faculty.
-If you have any questions about these services, please direct them to the library department head responsible for that service.
+If you have any questions about these services, please direct them to the library team leader responsible for that service.

 - Reference and research assistance.
 We use print and electronic sources to find factual information for you, retrieve documents, locate legislative history information, identify relevant primary and secondary authorities, and compile bibliographies.